ng-alain/delon/packages/form/src/widgets/select/demo/custom-dropdown-menu.md

           default: '1',
           ui: {
             widget: 'select',
-            dropdownRender: this.dropdownRender,
+            dropdownRender: this.dropdownRender
-          } as SFSelectWidgetSchema,
+          } as SFSelectWidgetSchema
-        },
+        }
-      },
+      }
     };
   }